 If you’re using a de-hydrator, follow the instructions for making fruit leather, and spread the fruit pulp onto the teflon sheet before drying the fruit for several hours.
 If using an oven, line a dish or baking tray with oven-proof clingfilm, and spread the pulp on, about 2mm thick.
 Put the oven on the lowest heat and leave for up to 12 hours.

 The consistency of the fruit leather can be altered according to taste - slightly moist and chewy or dry and almost brittle.
 The latter will keep longer.
-When needed, rehydrate the fruit and blend of break into pieces.
+When needed, rehydrate the fruit and blend or cut and grind into flakes/powder.

-What I love about processing fruit this way is that there is no need to add sugar.
+What I love about working with wild fruit is the flavour is so unique.
+These particular fruits - Rosa rugosa are not as sweet nor tart as Rosa canina (Dog rose).
+Instead, they have been compared to processing fruit this way is that there is no need to add sugar.
 Instead, you can get to taste a mixture of natural sweetness & tarty-ness of this amazing super fruit.